JuhaniUri/commands-cheatsheet/Oracle/deployments/README.md

 If possible use some version control software your database like Liquibase https://www.liquibase.org/

-In case that not possible, try to follow these steps:
+In case that is not possible, try to follow these steps:

 ### Pre-checks